- Download & extract with “tar zxvf crackzor_1.0.tar.gz”

 Here is the raw data, and here it is graphed:

-- approaching the machine’s actual number of cores on the Dell blades leave little room for linear expansion
+- approaching the machine’s actual number of cores on the Dell blades leaves little room for linear expansion

 - which is emphasized in a multiuser environment where other users run other computation